Infant Toddler Gateways

 Loading...

-Suggested Degree Plan for Infant Toddler Gateways – Level 2 Certificate
+Suggested Pathway for Infant Toddler Gateways – Level 2 Certificate

 Do not use this degree plan as a substitute for an advisor.
 Always meet with an advisor to discuss your specific needs for completing the program before signing up for classes each semester.

 An introduction to early childhood education philosophies and methods.
 Students are introduced to the fundamentals of planning developmentally appropriate interactions and techniques.
-Topics of study include age appropriate methodology, guiding child behavior, internal and external environments, and regulations affecting child care in today's changing world.
+Topics of study include age-appropriate methodology, guiding in today’s changing world.

 Prerequisites: (none)